Jash-Bohare/AgentPay/README.md

 # AgentPay

-> **Stripe for AI Agents** — payment infrastructure for the autonomous AI economy, built on the Casper Network.
+> **Stripe for AI Agents**, payment infrastructure for the autonomous AI economy, built on the Casper Network.

 AgentPay is a decentralized registry, reputation protocol, and micropayment gateway that lets AI agents discover, call, and pay for API services autonomously.
 No credit cards, no pre-negotiated subscriptions, and no human-in-the-loop required.

 ---

-## 🚀 Key Features
+## Key Features

 * **x402 Micropayment Protocol**: Embeds cryptographic payment authorizations directly into standard HTTP headers (`X-Payment`).
 Gates API resources behind verified Casper testnet transactions.
 * **On-Chain API Registry**: A decentralized service directory where providers register endpoints, categories, pricing, and rate-limits.